ahgamut/cpython/README.md

 stdlib][cstdlib].
 The `libcosmo` folder should contain the required files for compiling an executable using Cosmopolitan on Linux.

-**Note:** The compiled APE runs on Windows -- you can check by just calling `python.exe -V` (prints the version and exits).
-Otherwise, the interpreter exits immediately because it can't find the Python standard library (and other platform dependent files).
-This requires some changes to `Modules/getpath.c` and/or `Lib/site.py` (possibly in addition to some OS-specific stuff) .
+The compiled APE runs on Linux and Windows -- the interpreter uses *relative paths* to find the Python standard library (and other platform dependent files): copy `python.com` and the `Lib/` directory to the same location and Python should run as expected. **Note:** Ensure that the `PYTHONPATH` or `PYTHONHOME` environment variables are not set.

+Finding the standard library requires changing `Modules/getpath.c`: it would be nice to gracefully handle OS-specific stuff at the C level so that files like `Lib/os.py` don't have any confusion.

 ### Missing modules